 A Childhood on the Channel

-On January 21, 1905, Christian Dior was born into a well-to-do family in the city of Granville, on the French side of the English Channel.
+On January 21, diagnosis 1905, Christian Dior was born into a well-to-do family in the city of Granville, on the French side of the English Channel.
 His father was from a line of industrials known particularly for having invented a household detergent called Saint-Marc.
 After obtaining his high school baccalauréat, Christian Dior enrolled in a political sciences school, with hopes of embarking on a diplomatic career.
 He frequented artistic circles and cosmopolitan creators, and took full advantage of post-war liberties and temptations.
 During this period, he would form lasting friendships with Christian Bérard, the talented theatrical designer, with poet/playwright Jean Cocteau, and musicians Henri Sauguet and Francis Poulenc, among others.
 In addition to other artistic endeavors, he opened an art gallery specializing in contemporary paintings from those of Max Jacob to Giorgio de Chirico.
 Located on rue La Boétie, this venture would not survive the economic crisis that followed the 1929 financial crash.
 Christian Dior was forced to liquidate his stock.
 At just over 25 years old, he found himself out of work.
 In addition, his father was ruined.
 What to do?

 The dark years